tavishaggarwal/Pro-Kabaddi/README.md

 These two derived feature columns show current form of players for particular tasks by giving season-wise weightage to the various score columns of the players of that task and gets used in the final ranking score calculation.

 **Step 3**.
-These derived feature columns along with other relevant columns are then used in a *Linear Regression model* to find final ranking scores which act as task specific ranking points for the players.
+These derived feature columns along with other relevant columns are then used in a *Linear Regression model* to find the final ranking scores which act as task specific ranking points for the players.
 ## Tasks and Results

 ### Task 1: Predict the winner of the tournament